MarginallyClever/MDB-Sniffer/README.md

 * Arduino #1 runs "near_MDB" firmware.
 A1 connects to the physical circuit through the hardware serial.
 This means the hardware serial is not avilable to output data to a PC.
 * Arduino #2 runs "near_PC" firmware.
 A2 connects to your PC through a USB cable.
 A2 pin 10 connects to A1 pin 11.
 A2 pin 11 connects to A1 pin 10.

+Don't forget the common ground between A1 and A2.

 Who Where When
 --------------